dimfeld/export-logseq-notes/README.md

 This is a program to take a Logseq directory and convert it into web pages.
 I'm currently using this to populate the [notes section of my website](https://imfeld.dev/notes).

 Note: Most everything below is out of date.
-I'll be rewriting the README in the near future to accurately reflect the addition of scripting and other new capabilities.
+I'll be rewriting the README to accurately reflect the addition of scripting and other new capabilities.
+For now, the easiest way to see how to use this is to look at [the configuration I use on my website](https://github.com/dimfeld/website).

 ## Features